Numbers Click here

 While psychophysical tests and other preference rating methods assume that human cognitive and affective responses to landscapes can be expressed and measured, physiological tests aim to measure these responses more directly.
 Physiological effects are autonomic (i.e. self-governing) responses of the human body to environmental stimuli – the subject cannot intentionally create them.

-Roger Ulrich who has postulated a landscape theory based on its affective effects has carried out a range of studies using physiological tests.
+Roger Urlich who has postulated a landscape theory based on its affective effects has carried out a range of studies using physiological tests.
 In Ulrich, 1981, he used alpha wave amplitude and heart rate to compare reactions to photographs of scenes of natural and urban environments.
-In Ulrich et al, 1991, he used a battery of tests: electrocardiogram, pulse transit time (correlates with systolic blood pressure), spontaneous skin conductance responding, and frontalis muscle tension – to assess the rate of recovery from stress from a stressful movie during exposure to videos of natural and urban scenes.
+In Urlich et al, 1991, he used a battery of tests: electrocardiogram, pulse transit time (correlates with systolic blood pressure), spontaneous skin conductance responding, and frontalis muscle tension – to assess the rate of recovery from stress from a stressful movie during exposure to videos of natural and urban scenes.
 There have been many other studies by researchers using physiological tests.

 Physiological tests are complex and require specialist equipment and expertise in their administration.

-Interviews and questionnaires
+Interviews and Questionnaires

 Interviews and questionnaires play an important role in landscape research and are often used in association with other methods.
 About 50% are field administered surveys.
 They require a large number of respondents and therefore, are expensive in cost and resources required – one survey of 242 averaged only 4 interviews a day – 60 days total.

-Measurement of features on photographs
+Measurement of features in photographs

 The final method examined is the only one that provides an objective measure of the composition of landscapes as depicted in photographs.
 It is therefore, the only measure that has been developed of the independent variable (i.e. the landscape).

 In 1969, Elwood Shafer, a researcher in the US Forest Service, published a unique approach to measuring landscape preferences by measuring areas and perimeters of features on 8” x 10” black-and-white photographs (Shafer et al, 1969).
 The photographs were of scenes across the US and included forests, mountains, meadows, water and various combinations.
 A total of 100 photographs were used.
 A 1/4” clear plastic grid was overlaid on each photograph, and the areas of landscape zones were then outlined by pen and measured.
-The 10 landscape zones were
+The 10 landscape zones were:

 - vegetation in the foreground, mid-distance and distance;